rhofvendahl/webpack-heroku-minimal/README.md

 ## Webpack-Heroku Minimal Template

-A minimal template for running an Express.js server on Heroku with Webpack (the webpack development server won't work there).
+A minimal template for running an Express.js server on Heroku with Webpack.

 ## Installing